mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 ### Finding a group of pilot program students

-Rob Fitzpatrick's book _Write Useful Books_ heavily influenced my approach to educational products.
+Rob Fitzpatrick's book [_Write Useful Books_](https://www.usefulbooks.com/) heavily influenced my approach to educational products.
 He argues that you should always teach a topic live before releasing a book or a course because you want to iterate based on feedback from real students.

 My wife and I are also expecting our first baby at the end of August, and when that happens, I plan to disappear for a few months for family time.
 At the time I was considering this, I had about 10 weeks until the due date, and the course was six weeks, so I didn't have much buffer.

-I wrote up [a short blurb about the course](/notes/htfp-live/) and emailed my blog subscribers asking people to fill out a short application asking if they were interested and what timeslots were available.
-I emailed each applicant individually responding to what they said in their application and sent them the payment link.
+I wrote up [a short blurb about the course](/notes/htfp-live/) and emailed my blog subscribers asking people to fill out a short application asking if they were interested.
+I emailed each applicant individually responding to what they said in their application and sent them the payment information.

 Here were the results:

 - 1,944 subscribers received the email about my course.
 - 11 people filled out a survey to express interest.
 - 7 people purchased the course.
-  - Of the 4 who didn't sign up after the survey, 3 were because they weren't available at the timeslot I chose.
+  - Of the 4 who didn't sign up after the survey, 3 were due to timeslot conflicts.

 ### Finding a video platform

 I was surprised to find that there aren't really viable alternatives to Zoom for video calls.
-I've avoided Zoom ever since they were [caught lying about their security](https://arstechnica.com/tech-policy/2020/11/zoom-lied-to-users-about-end-to-end-encryption-for-years-ftc-says/), but they seem to be almost the only game in town.
+I've avoided Zoom ever since they were [caught lying about their security](https://arstechnica.com/tech-policy/2020/11/zoom-lied-to-users-about-end-to-end-encryption-for-years-ftc-says/), but they seem to be almost the only game in town for live courses.

 I've used Jitsi Meet for work meetings for the past few years, and I've had a mostly good experience with it, but I've noticed that quality is better when I attend Zoom meetings.
 I was hoping to find a paid tier of Jitsi Meet, but all of their paid options are priced at "Contact Us," which likely means at least $1k/month.